frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: provider_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever any information for a provider is changed.
-Its purpose is to maintain an accurate and reliable audit trail, making it easy to see when a provider's record was last modified.
-This is essential for data governance, tracking data freshness, and supporting compliance processes.
+> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever a provider's record is modified.
+Its purpose is to maintain a reliable audit trail, ensuring there is always an accurate record of when a provider's data was last changed.
+This supports data governance and helps track the freshness of provider information.

-The business rule implemented is: "Every time a provider's record is modified, the 'last updated' timestamp must be automatically set to the current date and time."
+Business Rule: When any information for a provider is updated, the record's "last updated" timestamp must be automatically set to the current date and time.

-This trigger improves data consistency by ensuring the `updated_at` field is always accurate without relying on the application to set it.
-It provides a simple, reliable audit mechanism for tracking changes to provider data with a negligible performance impact.
+Implications: The trigger enforces data consistency by ensuring the `updated_at` field is always accurate, which is crucial for auditing and tracking data history.
+The performance impact is negligible for single-row updates but could be a minor consideration during very large bulk update operations.

 **Definition:**
 ```sql